flaturtha/64-testaments/madness-of-krill/madness_v2.md

 I stood and looked up and down the street again, hoping to see a bobby.
 Or even a call box.
 Far off, through the fog, I saw one.
 I took a step towards it but my rear foot was held fast.

 I glanced down and the two yellow, bloodshot eyes stared up at me.
-My leg jerked, trying to escape the grasp.
+My leg jerked, trying to escape his grasp.
 My stomach clenched and I swallowed hard.

 Then he spoke again, this time a deep voice, like something from the depths of the earth, itself.